This service is for people who want quick results and don’t have the know-how or the time to learn how to do the job themselves.

 Below, you’ll find a table with guidelines for the behaviors people usually want trained.

 Your trainer may recommend something different based on your specific needs and your dog’s training history.
-It is also important to note that, since dogs are living individuals with their own learning ability, emotions and motivations, we cannot guarantee that a result will be obtained after any specific amount of time.
+But remember: dogs are living individuals with their own learning ability, emotions and motivations.
+We cannot guarantee that a result will be obtained after any specific amount of time.

 |Desired Behavior||Recommended number of weeks|